 The Rocky Neck Art Colony has developed and expanded since that time.
 A full-time Director was hired to oversee the nonprofit organization’s operations.

-The recent purchase of a nearby wharf area signals another major improvement for the community.
+The recent purchase and renovation of a nearby wharf area signals another major improvement for the community.

 See the links below to find out about some of our past Goetemann Artist Residents.